Monday, January 30, 2012

 I enjoyed it so much, I made it several times.

-This is NOT a spaghetti sauce.
+This is NOT what one would call a spaghetti sauce or "gravy."

-My favorite way to eat this was simply dipping in pieces of torn bread to hold the unctuous sauce.
+My favorite way to eat this was simply dipping in pieces of torn artisan bread to hold the unctuous sauce.

 So, will I make it again?
 Yes, especially in the summer when I have fresh basil at hand.
+If you can your tomatoes, you may want to put up a few quarts of whole tomatoes to have on hand when the snow flies.

 I love a can with great, colorful graphics.